-BASIS LLP PARTNERSHIP Meaning Limited Liability Partnership is a form of business operation which combines the features of a partnership and a body corporate.
-Partnership refers to an arrangement wherein two or more person agree to carry on a business and share profits & losses mutually.
+BASIS LLP PARTNERSHIP Meaning Limited Liability Partnership is Partnership refers to an arrangement a form of business operation wherein two or more person agree to which combines the features of carry on a business and share profits a partnership and a body & losses mutually. corporate.
+Governed by Limited Liability Partnership Indian Partnership Act, 1932 Act, 2008 Registration Mandatory Optional Charter document LLP Agreement Partnership deed

-BASIS LLP PARTNERSHIP Governed By Limited Liability Partnership Act, 2008 Indian Partnership Act, 1932 Registration Mandatory Optional Charter document LLP Agreement Partnership deed Liability Limited to capital contribution, except in case of fraud.
-Unlimited Contractual capacity It can sue and be sued in its name.
-It cannot enter into contract in its name.
-Legal Status It has a separate legal status.
-Partners are collectively known as firm, so there is no separate legal entity.
-Name of firm Name containing LLP as suffix Any name Maximum partners No limit 100 partners Property Can be held in the name of the LLP.
+Limited to capital contribution, except in case of fraud.
+Unlimited Contractual capacity It cannot enter into contract in its name.
+Legal Status Partners are collectively known as firm, so there is no separate legal entity.
+Name of firm Name containing LLP as suffix Any name Maximum partners No limit 100 partners 1 3 Can be held in the name of the LLP.
 Cannot be held in the name of firm.
-Perpetual Succession Yes No Audit of accounts Mandatory, only if turnover and capital contribution overreaches 40 lakhs and 25 lakhs respectively.
-Not mandatory Relationship Partners are agents of LLP only.
-Partners are agents of firm and othe partners as well.
+Perpetual Succession Yes No Mandatory, only if turnover and capital contribution overreaches 40 lakhs and 25 lakhs respectively.
+Not mandatory 1 Partners are agents of firm and other partners as well.